Lynn Family Stadium - Louisville City FC

 The stadium features seating on all three sides of the pitch, with the open end facing the interstate and the Ohio River.
 A 40-by-72.5-foot video board greets motorists from the outside and fans on the inside.
 When the sunset for evening games, the beautiful red hues sparkled up above as the sunset in the west.

 Louisville fans have been lucky since the club established a winning tradition from day one.
 The club advanced to two conference finals in its first two seasons and then hosted the next three USL Championship Finals.
 The team was displaced for two years due to the Festival of Trees and Lights taking place at the ballpark.
-Lou City opted for the University of Louisville soccer field, which sat about half the amount of people.
+Lou City opted for the University of Louisville soccer field, which had about half the number of people.
 Those days are now over if the club does indeed continue its winning ways.

 Food & Beverage 4